rupesh-rao/Neural-Networks/README.md

 # Neural-Networks
 Applying Neural Network model in Octave.
+It was a part of my course on Machine Learning from Stanford University through Coursera.